riyadhuddin/bilaij/README.md

   - issue certificate to producer
   - issue certificate to distributor

-<i> Example supply chain implementation with blockchain traceability:
+*Example supply chain implementation with blockchain traceability:*

 1. Food industry of Bangladesh
 2. Footwear industry of Bangladesh

-<b> Basic breakdown of the Food industry supply chain project:
+**Basic breakdown of the Food industry supply chain project:**

 - Producer & Farmer
   - is the person who produces the raw product